HRT and cancer

 Should I take HRT?

-Your doctor will be able to help you weigh up the pros and cons of different types of HRT and make the right choice based on your own circumstances.
-HRT is still an effective short-term treatment for menopausal symptoms, but there are other risks and benefits to take into consideration too.
+Your doctor will be able help you weigh up the pros and cons of different types of HRT and make the right choice based on your own circumstances.
+HRT can improve quality of life for women with troublesome menopausal symptoms, and is still an effective short-term treatment.
+But there are other risks and benefits to take into consideration too.

 If you are considering starting or stopping HRT, or using it for a long time, you should consider the risks involved and discuss them with your doctor.
 The issues are different for every woman.

-Read more about HRT, including risks and benefits not related to cancer, on NHS Choices.
+You can read more about HRT, including risks and benefits not related to cancer, on the NHS Choices website.